Any time I am at a restaurant and scallops are on the menu I MUST order them. Especially if they just so happen to be wrapped in bacon! 🙂

 Bacon being cooked in a skillet for a healthy scallop recipe.

-3. Wrap them Up
+3. Wrap them up.

 Bacon wrapped scallops being cooked in a skillet.

-5. Brush with Garlic Butter
+5. Brush with garlic butter.

-Since butter has a relatively low smoke point, make sure not to add this until the last few minutes of cooking so it does not burn.
+Pro Tip: Since butter has a relatively low smoke point, make sure not to add this until the last few minutes of cooking so it does not burn.

 Bacon wrapped scallops being brushed with a garlic butter sauce.

-6. Serve Scallops
+6. Serve them up!

 How many scallops should you serve?